HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 These metrics are complemented by more traditional indicators such as <a hreflang="en" href="https://web.dev/articles/ttfb">Time to First Byte (TTFB)</a> and <a hreflang="en" href="https://web.dev/articles/fcp">First Contentful Paint (FCP)</a>, as well as measures of page resource loading behaviour.
 Together, this broader set of signals helps describe where performance bottlenecks tend to occur and how they relate to overall page behavior.
 A more comprehensive overview of modern web performance metrics is available at <a hreflang="en" href="https://web.dev/performance">web.dev</a>.

 The **Web Almanac performance** chapter examines these signals at scale across devices and network conditions to provide a data-driven view of the state of web performance.
 By analyzing real-world data, it highlights where the web is improving, where challenges remain, and which patterns are associated with better user experiences.
-This year's analysis also includes emerging performance features such as **Early Hints** and **Speculation Rules**.
+This year's analysis also includes emerging performance features such as [Early Hints](https://developer.chrome.com/docs/web-platform/early-hints) and [Speculation Rules](https://developer.chrome.com/docs/web-platform/implementing-speculation-rules).

 ### Data Sources and Methodology